top of page

 "The ending wasn't satisfying because the protagonist has no emotional arc."

 Both could be correct.
+And both do address the same point.
 The latter is getting to the root of the problem.
 The former is relying on emotion and opinion to frame the note, which is dangerous and could lead you astray.

 Are There Multiple Solutions To This Issue?